ladesh/AzureGsynergyProject/README.md

-AzureGsynergyProject Documentation
-Introduction
 AzureGsynergyProject is designed to streamline the integration and management of various Azure services.
 It helps organizations optimize cloud performance, reduce costs, and automate deployment processes.
 The project provides real-time monitoring, efficient resource management, and seamless CI/CD integration.

 Objectives

 Automate cloud resource provisioning to minimize manual efforts Optimize Azure costs and resource utilization using best practices Enhance monitoring and logging to improve system visibility Facilitate seamless integration with DevOps pipelines for continuous deployment Ensure scalability and modularity for future expansions System Requirements

 Before installing and running the project, ensure that you have:

 Operating System: Windows, macOS, or Linux